bhyvex/cloudly/README.md

 Now that you have the User Interface (Admin Dashboard) up and running you'd need to get the API started.
 You can do so by following instructions in the next step.

+12) Configuring the web server (NGINX without SSL support)

+TBD...

+13) Configuring NGINX (with SSL support)

+You'd need to contact me about this one.
+You can reach me on jparicka@gmail.com, or Skype: jparicka

-12) Run the API
+14) Run the API

 tbd...

-13 ) Installing Hypervisor Server
+14) Installing Hypervisor Server

 tbd...